Fang86/MARIE-assembler/MARIE/README.txt

 Now the assembly.txt file will be converted into binary in the same formatting, then saved as "binary.txt."
-The program reads the file and executes accordingly, line by line.
+The program reads the file and executes accordingly, line by line, starting on the first line.